Table of Contents

 One part of the exam is worse than the others

 Often students will struggle with one section of the exam more than others.
 When preparing for the CAE exam, try to locate your weakest areas.
 Pay particular attention to these areas when preparing by yourself.
-If you want to seek professional help, I offer tailored one-one lessons which can focus on any particular part of the exam you want.
-In my experience students find the 'Use of English' section of the exam very difficult.
+If you want to seek professional help, I offer free access to my membership website when you subscribe to my newsletter.
+I also offer one-one and group lessons which can focus on any particular part of the exam you want.
+There is even a writing correction service I provide if you struggle with writing.

 While it is better to use official materials when preparing for the exam.
 If you are short of money or you cannot find any new exam related exercises, you can create your own.
 Here are some example exercises you can make for yourself.